Total Widening needed at Horizontal Curve Solution

 What is Total Widening needed at Horizontal Curve?

 The Total Widening needed at Horizontal Curve formula is defined as the sum of mechanical widening and psychological widening at horizontal curve and is represented as We = (n*lfr^2)/(2*Rmean)+vvehicle/(2.64*sqrt(Rmean)) or Total Widening Needed at Horizontal Curve = (Number of Lanes*Distance between Front and Rear Wheel^2)/(2*Mean Radius of Curve)+Velocity/(2.64*sqrt(Mean Radius of Curve)).
-Number of Lanes is the total no. of lanes a road is consisting, Distance between Front and Rear Wheel is the distance between the centers of the front and rear tires on a vehicle, Mean Radius of Curve is the mean radius of the horizontal curve of the road & Velocity is the rate of change of distance of the vehicle with respect to time.
+Number of Lanes is the total number of lanes on a road or highway, including both directions of travel, considered in superelevation design, Distance between Front and Rear Wheel is the horizontal distance between the front and rear wheels of a vehicle on a curved road section, Mean Radius of Curve is the average radius of a curve section in road design, used to calculate superelevation and widening of the road & Velocity is the rate of change of an object's position with respect to time, used in superelevation design to ensure safe and efficient traffic flow.

 How to calculate Total Widening needed at Horizontal Curve?